 Hours: Monday - Friday 7 a.m. - 7 p.m.

-Pulmonary rehabilitation is located on the first floor of the Healthplex® Sports Club.
+Pulmonary rehabilitation is located on the ground floor of Pavilion I at Springfield Hospital.

 To learn more or request an appointment, please call (610) 328-8834.